dnadales/presentations/why-fp-matters-me-remix/why-fp-matters-me-remix.md

 ## More reuse

-- Functional programs promote high degrees of code re-use
+- Functional programs promote high degree of code re-use
     - use of high order functions
     - laziness: separate termination conditions from the rest of computations

 ## Why care about reuse?

 - Faster development cycles.
     - In the previous example the functional code was 3 times smaller!
 - Less probabilities of introducing errors
     - Since we don't have to re-invent the wheel.
     - Re-used functions are tested more extensively.

 ## Elegance